nfroidure/whook/README.md

 Called after the response was sent (ie, the response stream ended).
 Useful to create web hooks, log things or anything else.

-The `next` callback optionnaly accepts an error.
+The `next` callback optionally accepts an error.

 ### Hook.prototype.postError($:Object, next:Function)